-The governor is an automatic adjusting device that automatically increases or decreases the fuel supply of the fuel injection pump according to the change of the diesel engine load, so that the diesel engine can run at a stable speed.
+The governor is an automatic adjusting device that increases or decreases the fuel supply of the fuel injection pump based on changes in the diesel engine load.
+This enables the diesel engine to maintain a stable speed.

-The governor has been widely used in industrial DC motor speed regulation, industrial conveyor speed regulation, lighting and lighting mediation, computer power supply cooling, DC fan, etc.
+The governor has been widely used for industrial DC motor speed regulation, industrial conveyor speed regulation, lighting control and regulation, computer power supply cooling, and DC fans, among other applications.

 Mode of operation

 A governor is utilized to reduce the automatic adjustment of non-periodic speed fluctuations in some machines, keeping the machine speed constant or close to the set value.

 Unlike turbines, steam turbines, gas turbines, and internal combustion engines do not automatically adapt their output torque to their own load changes, which results in a loss of stability for the units driven by them when the load changes.

 Therefore, this type of unit must be equipped with a governor to establish an adaptive relationship between the load and the energy supply at any time according to conditions like load, ensuring proper operation of the unit.